Track Data Changes in SQL Server with Change Tracking

 SELECT * FROM CHANGETABLE (CHANGES products, 4) as CT ORDER BY SYS_CHANGE_VERSION;

 image: In the above select query to fetch the records from the changetable for the table products, we passed the literal value 4 after the comma in the CHANGES sub-clause, it was my version counter value before the delete statement was executed.
-And we can see the version counter has incremented and the SYS_CHANGE_OPERATION value is Character D denoting Delete operation.
+And we can see the version counter has incremented and the SYS_CHANGE_OPERATION value is Character D denoting the Delete operation.
 SYS_CHANGE_COLUMNS depicting the list of the columns changed will be null, as it was a delete operation.
 Now, let's run the same select query on the changetable for the products table, but this time we will provide literal value 1 in place of 4 for the CHANGES clause within the brackets.
 This will return the last modifications made in the products table after our first insertion for the records.

 SELECT * FROM CHANGETABLE (CHANGES products, 1) as CT ORDER BY SYS_CHANGE_VERSION;

 image: In the snapshot of the output above, we can infer that the changetable only records the last modification made for the particular record row.
-Earlier in the Update part, we perform an update operation twice on the product id 11 still it only shows the record of the last operation for the product id 11.
+Earlier in the Update part, we perform an update operation twice on product id 11 still it only shows the record of the last operation for product id 11.